Existential crisis: Leap of faith, reasoned approach, and nihilism

-Since existential crises circle around the idea of being unable to find meaning in life, various resolutions focus on specifically this aspect.
+Since existential crises circle around the idea of being unable to find meaning in life, various resolutions focus specifically on this aspect.
 Sometimes three different forms of this approach are distinguished.
 On the one hand, the individual may perform a leap of faith and affirm a new system of meaning without a previous in-depth understanding of how secure it is as a source of meaning.
 Another method consists in carefully considering all the relevant factors and thereby rebuilding and justifying a new system of meaning.
 A third approach goes against these two by denying that there is actual meaning.
 It consists in accepting the meaninglessness of life and learning how to deal with it without the illusion of meaning.

 A leap of faith implies committing oneself to something one does not fully understand.
 In the case of existential crises, the commitment involves the faith that life is meaningful even though the believer lacks a reasoned justification.
 This leap is motivated by the strong desire that life is meaningful and triggered as a response to the threat posed to the fulfillment of this desire by the existential crisis.
 For whom this is psychologically possible, this may be the fastest way to bypass an existential crisis.
 This option may be more available to people oriented toward intuitive processing and less to people who favor a more rational approach since it has less need for a thorough reflection and introspection.
 It has been argued that the meaning acquired through a leap of faith may be more robust than in other cases.
 One reason for this is that since it is not based on empirical evidence for it, it is also less vulnerable to empirical evidence against it.
 Another reason concerns the flexibility of intuition to selectively disregard threatening information on the one hand and to focus instead on validating cues.